brian2524/MWFHostServices/README.md

-# MultiplayerFramework
+# MultiplayerWebFramework
 Holds anything related to the Host or class models of the Multiplayer Framework.
-(HostServicesAPI, ClusterHandlerLibrary, MultiplayerFrameworkModelsLibrary, and the HostAccessAPI)
+(HostServicesAPI, ClusterHandlerLibrary, MWFModelsLibrary, and the HostAccessAPI)